The impossibly light, moist and tender crumb of this cake makes it (yes, really) the very best gluten free vanilla cake you’ve ever had.

 I really don’t like a simple milk + acid like lemon juice or vinegar as a buttermilk replacement.
 That only replaces the acid, but not the thickness of buttermilk.
 The half milk half yogurt swap is the best.

 Maybe you’d like to make a white cake, instead of this yellow cake.
 My recipe for gluten free white cake is perfect for adding food coloring for a special occasion or for adding edible confetti for a homemade Funfetti cake.
 The video on this page is for that recipe, which is a variation of this recipe for gluten free yellow cake.

-*A note about flours: If you are using a higher starch all purpose gluten free flour blend like Cup4Cup (or my mock Cup4Cup), replace the cornstarch in this recipe with an additional 54 grams of your flour blend.
+In place of cornstarch, try arrowroot or even potato starch.
+If you are using a higher starch all purpose gluten free flour blend like Cup4Cup (or my mock Cup4Cup), replace the cornstarch in this recipe with an additional 54 grams of your flour blend.